comworkio/comwork-cloud-wiki/terms.md

 ## How the secured payment is working?

-The bill are monthly issued, you can find how to download and pay those bills with [this tutorial](./tutorials/console/public/billing.md).
+The bill are monthly issued and must be paid within a time frame of 48h, you can find how to download and pay those bills with [this tutorial](./tutorials/console/public/billing.md).

 The billing system is using [stripe](https://www.stripe.com) for secured payments.